fredhii/Python_Projects/Egg Catcher/README.md

 </p>

-It happens to be raining eggs, try to catch them all before they touch the ground
+It happens to be raining eggs, try to catch them all before they reach the ground

 ## Usage
 ```sh